twolfson/twolfson.com/articles/learning-to-forget.md

 # Background/Common knowledge
 ## Remembering an item/set of items for later
 This is a canonical example of practical forgetting.
-We have a list of things we want to remember for a later time but there are so many that it's impractical to keep on thinking about them now.
+We have a list of things we want to remember for a later time but it's impractical to keep on thinking about them now.
 These can be tasks (e.g. visiting the doctor, writing a blog post) or tangible items (e.g. buying specific groceries).

 Depending on the situation, there are a few different solutions:

-- To do lists, this is a check list of items to purchase/tasks to be done
+- To do lists; a check list of items to purchase/tasks to be done
     - This is most practical for multiple items
-- Notes, a sentence fragment or full-blown prose describing a task or set of tasks at hand
+- Notes; text describing a task or set of tasks at hand
     - This is practical for single items
-    - Depending on the thought, more/less words will be applicable
+    - Depending on the thought, more/less words will be applicable (e.g. a sentence fragment to many paragraphs)

-In these solutions, the medium can vary depending on the situation (e.g. electronic is good for reuse, paper is good for attaching to a specific location like a desk).
+In these solutions, the medium can vary depending on the situation (e.g. electronic is good for reuse/sharing, paper is good for attaching to a specific location like a desk).

 # Personal solutions
-## Forgetting when falling asleep
+## Forgetting when falling asleep#long-term-context-loss
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
 No matter how hard I try, I almost always forget these when I wake up.
 Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.

 I deal with this by keeping a paper notepad and attached pen next to my bed.
 When I have a thought I want to remember, I:

-- Sweep around the general area where the notepad is until I find it
+1. Sweep around the general area where the notepad is until I find it
-- Take out the pen, uncap it, and place it on the back of the pen
+2. Take out the pen, uncap it, and place it on the back of the pen
-- Blindly write down the thought on the paper in the dark
+3. Blindly write down the thought on the paper in the dark
-- Rip off the sheet of paper
+4. Rip off the sheet of paper
-- Put the pen back together and reattach to the notebook
+5. Put the pen back together and reattach to the notebook
-- Put the notepad back in its area
+6. Put the notepad back in its area

 Once the thought has been written down, I let my mind drift and it begins to think about other topics.
-If I think about something else that I want to remember, then I write it down again.
+If I think of something else that I want to remember, then I write it down again.

 **Note: Perform this in the dark and with a notepad because any light will stop melatonin production and prolong not falling asleep.**